1964–65 NHL season

 The 1964–65 NHL season was the 48th season of the National Hockey League.
-Six teams each played 70 games.
+Six teams played 70 games each.
 Jean Beliveau was the winner of the newly introduced Conn Smythe Trophy as the most valuable player during the playoffs.
 The Montreal Canadiens won their first Stanley Cup since 1960 as they were victorious over the Chicago Black Hawks in a seven-game final series.

 League business

+The second NHL amateur draft was held on June 11, 1964, at the Queen Elizabeth Hotel in Montreal, Quebec.
+Claude Gauthier was selected first overall by the Detroit Red Wings.

-The Canadian Amateur Hockey Association (CAHA) wanted to end the NHL's system of sponsoring junior ice hockey teams and replace it with an NHL Amateur Draft of players who had graduated from junior hockey.
-The CAHA felt that the current system concentrated talent on a small number of teams and sought for the NHL to spread out that money it invested equally among the junior leagues and branches in Canada.
+The Canadian Amateur Hockey Association (CAHA) wanted to end the NHL's system of sponsoring junior ice hockey teams and instead allow all players who graduated from junior hockey to be chosen in the NHL amateur draft.
+The CAHA felt that the sponsorship system concentrated talent on a small number of teams and sought for the NHL to spread out that money it invested equally among the junior leagues and branches in Canada.
 CAHA president Lionel Fleury wanted a junior-aged player to complete an education, rather than be encouraged to quit schooling to focus on playing hockey.
 In December 1964, he presented the CAHA's proposal to the NHL for a new draft system which would allow players remain in junior hockey until age 20 instead of the NHL obtaining the player's rights at age 18.
 Discussions remained unresolved until a new agreement with the requested changes was reached in August 1966.